Becton Dickinson to buy CareFusion for $12 billion in cash, stock

-Medical equipment supplier Becton Dickinson & Co (BDX.N) has agreed to buy CareFusion Corp CFN.N, a maker of infusion pumps and other medical devices, for $12.2 billion in cash and stock, marking the latest multibillion-dollar healthcare sector deal.
+Medical equipment supplier Becton Dickinson & Co (BDX.N) has agreed to buy CareFusion Corp CFN.N, a maker of infusion pumps and other medical devices, for $12.2 billion (7.64 billion pounds) in cash and stock, marking the latest multibillion-dollar healthcare sector deal.

-Becton said on Sunday it would pay a total of $58.00 a share - $49.00 in cash and 0.0777 of a share of Becton Dickinson - for each share of CareFusion.
-This would represent a premium of 26 percent to the closing price on Oct.
+Becton said on Sunday it would pay a total of $58.00 a share - $49.00 in cash and 0.0777 of a share of Becton Dickinson - for each share of CareFusion, representing a premium of 26 percent to the closing price on Oct.
 3.

-The acquisition, recommended by the boards of both companies, would aim to combine the two U.S.-based companies' complementary products for preparing, administering and monitoring medications and would also extend the companies' geographic reach.
+The acquisition, recommended by the boards of both companies, is aimed at combining the two U.S.-based companies' complementary products for preparing, administering and monitoring patient medications while also extending their geographical reach.

-Becton Dickinson makes products to deliver and administer drugs, like disposable needles, syringes and intravenous catheters, while CareFusion makes products to store the drugs and to deliver them, such as infusion pumps.
+BD makes products to deliver and administer drugs, like disposable needles, syringes and IV (intravenous) catheters, while CareFusion makes products to store the drugs and to deliver them, such as infusion pumps.

-"The combined entity will offer a 'one-stop-shop' solution for hospitals, which are looking for sourcing efficiencies as they navigate a tough healthcare environment," ISI Group analyst Vijay Kumar said in a research note.
-He said the new company will be a market leader in the $20 billion medication management segment.

 A combined company "could improve patient safety plus reduce costs at the same time," said Vincent Forlenza, Becton Dickinson's chairman, chief executive officer and president in a telephone interview.

 "This is an industry that from a customer perspective is consolidating," said Kieran Gallahue, CareFusion's chairman and CEO.
-"Healthcare systems around the globe are looking for companies that can bring greater scale to them - it is a way to drive down costs while improving safety."
+"Healthcare systems around the globe are looking for companies that can bring greater scale to them - it is a way to drive down costs while improving safety at the same time."

 Forlenza said Becton's geographic reach - around 60 percent of its sales are outside of the United States and 25 percent of sales are in emerging markets - offers a strong platform for products from CareFusion, which currently relies on the domestic market for 75 percent of its revenue.